diffblue/gitlab/doc/development/documentation/index.md

 - **set the crop area**: `set_crop_data(screenshot_area, 20)`

 In particular, `set_crop_data` accepts as arguments: a `DOM` element and a padding.
-The padding is added around the element, enlarging the screenshot area.
+The padding is added around the element enlarging the screenshot area.

 #### Live example